... Because everything I learned about living a good life, I learned in my kitchen.

 Another mom-moment was when I was in a panic about making it into a specialized high school.
 The entrance exam was known to be very difficult, even for straight-A students like me.
 My Dad had cautioned me, "You've grown up being a big fish in a little pond, if you go to that school you will become a big fish in an ocean.
 Can you do it without losing yourself and who you are?
 You have to make that choice."

 What my mom said next, impacted me for life.
 We were in Alexander's Department store on Fordham Road, in the Bronx.
 She could tell how nervous and anxious I was about the upcoming exam.
 As we were descending on an escalator, my mom looked softly at me and asked, "How many kids go to that school right now?"
+"About 2,500."
+I answered in despair.

 My mom sharpened her gaze at me and asked, "Well, if 2,500 kids passed the exam and made it in, what makes them different than you?"